ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Aggregate Initialization {#agg-init}

 The leader begins aggregation by choosing a set of candidate reports that pertain to the same PPM task.
+The leader can run this process for many candidate reports in parallel as needed.
 After choosing the set of candidates, the leader begins aggregation by splitting each report into "report shares", one for each aggregator.
 The leader and helpers then run the aggregate initialization flow to accomplish two tasks: